COVID-19: Food Bank Council of Michigan Response

 Wave I hit on Monday, March 16, with all schools in the state of Michigan.
 The FBCM network mobilized under the Summer Feeding Service Program (FSFP).
 A drive-through model was created with pre-packaged boxes and bags that provide up to 40 meals per family distribution and complies with the health safety protocols outlined by Governor Whitmer.
 FBCM worked with the Michigan Department of Education Office of Health and Nutrition Services to acquire a non-congregate waiver for the SFSP program.
 We are gathering totals of increased distributions over our regular workload.
 For example, Gleaners Community Food Bank also is distributing through an additional 56 mobile sites that are designed to fill in the gap for areas of need.
 This will effectively double its normal output for the month.
 The South Michigan Food Bank is already distributing 46% more food this week over last week.
 Wave I is focused on students and their families.

 The Distribution Model developed for mobile distributions is designed to honor the safety protocols that are currently in place, keep our team members safe and get emergency food to people in need.
 This drive-through model minimizes interaction, captures required data and gets high-quality food to people in need.
-If further order, such as shelter in place, are issued and the needs of senior citizens rise, the FBCM will adjust accordingly.
+If further orders, such as shelter in place, are issued and the needs of senior citizens rise, the FBCM will adjust accordingly.
 It’s what we do.

 This is the framework FBCM is using to determine how best to meet the community’s emerging needs.
 I hope it is helpful for you to see how this is forming in our minds.
 Normally, we would ask for your time, talent and treasure in coming alongside of our hungry neighbors.
 Today, however, I am simply asking for your treasure.
 We want you to stay safe, but we need your help in getting the necessary funds flowing in order to keep the food flowing to each group represented in our WAVE strategy.